Foso/JohnnyFiveKotlinWrapper/Readme.md

    * Load sketch onto board.
    * If the upload was successful, the board is now prepared and you can close the Arduino IDE.

-3) Create a new Kotlin JS Project with NodeJs
+3) Create a new KotlinJS Project with NodeJs

 ```kotlin
 kotlin {